Programmer’s Guide

 Command Line Interface

-Start a server that will run 10 workers:
+Start a server with the default of 10 workers:

 bundle exec rocketjob